UT-Austin-RPL/robovat/docs/source/notes/quick_example.rst

 Here we will just go through a simple overview of the environment creation.

 A robovat environment is derived from a class `arm_env.ArmEnv`.
+In robovat environments, it is usually assumed to executing a sequence of motion given an action.
+Therefore, you need to implement `_execute_action` method in an Environment object in order to complete one action.

 Then add the import of environments in the